 By the presence of 24 hour per day on-site staff;

-By the provision of personal emergency response systems for each Resident if the service plan requires or other means for the purpose of signaling such staff; and
+By the provision of personal emergency response systems for each Resident if the Service Plan requires or other means for the purpose of signaling such staff.
+The personal emergency response system must always be active and accessible to the Resident.
+Emergency response system calls must be answered in a timely and appropriate manner.
+No response shall exceed 10 minutes.

-Any additional response systems EOEA may require in accordance with the service needs of the Residents.
+Any additional response systems EOAI may require in accordance with the service needs of the Residents; and

+Documented hourly safety checks in the SCR Units for twelve hours overnight.

 Up to three regularly scheduled meals daily (minimum of one meal per day).
-All Assisted Living Residences shall use daily recommended dietary allowances as established by the Food and Nutrition Board of the National Research Council of the National Academy of Sciences set forth in the Title III of the Older Americans Act as amended (42 USC 3030g) as a minimum dietary standard.
-In addition to the foregoing, at a minimum an Assisted Living Residence shall provide or arrange for the availability of food selections that would permit a Resident to adhere to a diet consistent with the most recent edition of Dietary Guidelines for Americans and dietary plans that do not require complex calculations of nutrients or preparation of special food items.
+All Assisted Living Residences shall use daily recommended dietary allowances as established by the Food and Nutrition Board of the National Research Council of the National Academy of Sciences set forth in the Title III of the Older Americans Act as amended (42 U.S.C. § 3030g) as a minimum dietary standard.
+In addition to the foregoing, at a minimum, an Assisted Living Residence shall provide or arrange for the availability of food selections that would permit a Resident to adhere to a diet consistent with the most recent edition of Dietary Guidelines for Americans and dietary plans that do not require complex calculations of nutrients or preparation of special food items.
 These dietary plans shall include sodium restricted, sugar restricted and low fat.
-The Residence shall have a qualified dietitian review the Residence's dietary plans at least every six months.
+The Residence shall have a qualified registered dietitian review the Residence's dietary plans at least every six months.